 The poles are fully adjustable from 110cm – 130cm, so they really are one size fits all.
 We had female testers using them (5’4”) as well as taller guys and the Scepter worked for everyone.
 It is nice having the Lockjaw system securely hold the pole at the ideal height for the user.
 It is also nice if you are using a tarp for camping and need to have an adjustable pole to set your tarp up.

 We wish they 4S came with the Scepter Scraper grips Backcountry Access put on their other two models (Scepter Carbon and Scepter Aluminum), but these are still good poles.
 If you are looking for an adjustable trekking pole for all 4 seasons, this should be at the top of your list.
-Buy them direct from BCA.
-MSRP $119
+Buy them here for MSRP $119